MaxChip101/Pulse/UpdateLog.md

 1.3 - Remade variables and added variable functions 1.4 - Made it so that you can create variables instead of a 50 variable limit 1.5 - Added a system to count vowels from a string.
-Use by inputting a string after "pulse.countVowels"
+Use by inputting a string after "pulse.countVowels" 1.6 - Changed how variables work and made some quality of life features